microsoft/iotedge-k8s-doc/src/examples/ha.md

+> ⚠️ **Deprecation notice**
+>
+> This preview integration of IoT Edge 1.x and Kubernetes will not be made generally available, and is no longer supported.
+The recommended way to run IoT Edge 1.x on Kubernetes is noted in the [product's official docs](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-kubernetes?view=iotedge-2020-11)

 This example demonstrates how to back the `iotedged` pod using persistent volumes. `iotedged` contains certificates and other security state which must be persisted on durable storage in order for the edge deployment to be remain functional should the `iotedged` pod be restarted and/or relocated to another node.

  This tutorial requires a Azure Kubernetes (AKS) cluster with Helm initialized and `kubectl` installed as noted in the prerequisites.